TealfulEyes/sm-filters/README.md

 2. Paste the filter rules in
 3. Click "Apply Changes" and refresh the page

+**NOTES:**
+*Mastodon requires you to replace the website section based on the instance you use as your primary.
+This will only work if you're viewing and exploring from your home instance, not if you directly visit another.

-**NOTE: Never add filters from sources you do not trust or understand.
-If you ar enot comfortalbe with using my filters, do not add them**
+**Never add filters from sources you do not trust or understand.
+If you are not comfortalbe with using my filters, do not add them**